Try the Witches’ Market

 Continue northwest until you reach Calle Jaén.

-La Paz is located in a canyon of the Choqueyapu River.
-There is another city situated right above La Paz on the Altiplano plateau, El Alto.
-El Alto har a major indigenous population.
+La Paz is in a canyon of the Choqueyapu River.
+Another city right above La Paz on the Altiplano plateau is El Alto.
+El Alto has a significant indigenous population.

-There is a considerable risk of getting to suffer from altitude sickness here.
-With a span from about 3,700 metres (12,100 feet) in lower La Paz to 4,300 metres (14,100 feet) in El Alto your breath is massively challenged in the beginning when walking around.
+There is a considerable risk of suffering from altitude sickness here.
+With a span from about 3,700 metres (12,100 feet) in lower La Paz to 4,300 metres (14,100 feet) in El Alto, your breath is massively challenged in the beginning when walking around.

-Chewing coca leaves, or drinking the coca tea offered everywhere, may, though, relieve a splitting headache and other unpleasant symptoms.
-This has been practised for thousands of years and is the native way to overcome / prevent altitude sickness.
+Chewing coca leaves or drinking the coca tea offered everywhere may relieve a splitting headache and other unpleasant symptoms.
+It has been practised for thousands of years and is the native way to overcome/prevent altitude sickness.

 Watch a cholita wrestling show in La Paz.

-Cholitas are the indigenous Bolivian women who dress in traditional clothing, wearing skirt, shawl and a bowler hat.
-After some years of discrimination, the cholitas have in recent years gained recognition in society, and they are today again proud of their unique cultural heritage.
+Cholitas are indigenous Bolivian women in traditional clothing, wearing a skirt, shawl, and a bowler hat.
+After some years of discrimination, the cholitas have, in recent years, gained recognition in society.
+Today, they are again proud of their unique cultural heritage.

-In this century it has become common that the cholitas perform wrestling shows, battling in the ring, where they show their acrobatic stunts, kicks and punches.
-They started practising the sport to get more self-confidence, make new friends and enjoy a new kind of power – all along with being more accepted in society.
-It all developed in an unparalleled way, creating this new entertainment scene in Bolivia.
+In this century, it has become common for the cholitas to perform in wrestling shows, battling in the ring, where they show their acrobatic stunts, kicks and punches.
+They started practising the sport to acquire more self-confidence, make new friends, and enjoy a new kind of power – along with being more accepted in society.
+It created an unparalleled entertainment scene in Bolivia.

 Read more about cholitas in Bolivia and La Paz: How to be cool and chill cholitas in Bolivia